WillSoss/closure-tree/README.md

 Anyone, really!
 Whether you're a student learning data structures or a developer starting to build an accounting system, hopefully this will be useful.
 It's a project that was just a little fun, something pure and academic between real world work.

 If you find it useful, let me know!
-If you improve it, open a PR so other's can see your handiwork!
+If you improve it, open a PR so others can see your handiwork!

 ## How do I make use of this?